Alex Kahn and Sophia Michahelles: 17 Years of of Theme Performances for NY's Village Halloween Parade

 Beyond the technical and artistic challenges, there is also the social artistry involved in coordinating large groups of volunteers with little previous training, into a seamless and vibrant ensemble.
 Processional art is a sophisticated “total artwork,” not only because of how it fuses movement, form, and ritual, but because it demands inclusiveness.
 Just as it takes a dozen people acting in concert to animate a single giant puppet, procession is bigger than any one person’s vision (hence “Superior Concept”).
 It can only be generated through shared creative action, and leaves a shared identity in its wake.
 Inspired by the power of collective performance, Superior Concept Monsters decided to form a non-profit entity, in order to further its community-based work and to promote understanding of procession as a potent and contemporary artform, and in 2005, Processional Arts Workshop, Inc. was born.

-Of Birds and Men: Thesis / Prosthesis/ Synthesis
+Of Birds and Men: Thesis/Prosthesis/Synthesis

-Photography and Spiritualism in a VIctorian Parlour
+Photography meets Spiritualism in the Parlour

 "Hic Dracones Sunt"